jprotzman/signalk-venus-tanks-plugin/README.md

-or you prefer to maintain dbus tank data with a native Venus process then consider [venus-signalk-tank-service](https://github.com/preeve9534/venus-signalk-tank-service) an alternative application which fulfils the same role.
+or you prefer to maintain dbus tank data with a native Venus process then consider [venus-signalk-tank-service](https://github.com/preeve9534/venus-signalk-tank-service) an alternative application which fulfils the same role in a more general way.

 ## Installation